Drazcmd/ViralPurpurs/README.md

 While the pack is titled "Viral Purpurs", it should be posssible to apply viral behavior to any block(s) of your choice by editing the tags.

+Note: I take no responsibility damage that infections may cause to your world!
+Once data packs become more powerful I might be able to add ways of "curing" blocks, but don't expect anything any time soon.

 *Currently a work in progress.*

-Note: I take no responsibility damage that purpur infections may cause to your world (in fact, that's the main point of this mod ^^)